-We’ve all been there and have felt rather helpless, but there is one piece of technology that can really help us out – Active Noise Cancelling (ANC).
-Mobile phones use ANC to remove background noise when you’re on a call, headphones use it to make your music clearer and even cars use it to reduce engine and road noise.
+We’ve all been there and have felt somewhat helpless, but there is one piece of technology that can help us out – Active Noise Cancelling (ANC).
+Mobile phones use ANC to remove background noise when you’re on a call; headphones use it to make your music clearer and even cars use it to reduce engine and road noise.

 (This article was contributed to Review Hub from TopCut.in – Tech Reviews.)

 It all started with a guy named Amar.
 Way back in 1978, Amar was on a flight from the United States to Switzerland.
 Amar, like most of us, loved his music.
 He plugged in his headphones and found that the constant drone of the engine drowned out the sounds.

 In fact, it’s said that he couldn’t hear at all.
 The thing about Amar is, he wasn’t one to sit back and accept this.
 Instead, he took a paper napkin and started working out a plan to reduce outside noise interference while using headphones.

 Although talks and work on noise cancelling had begun in the early 1930’s, upon his return, Amar brought together a group of brilliant minds and created the Noise Reduction Technology Group.